Adaptive False Discovery Rate Control for Heterogeneous Data: Background

-almost surely under the NS assumptions.
+This definition, see \cite{HabPen11,Pen11}, has the usual interpretation that $P_m$ is the smallest size $t_m$ allowing for $H_m$ to be rejected, and ensures that $ \delta_m(Z_m;t_m) = I(P_m\leq t_m) $ almost surely under the NS assumptions.
 For example, it can be verified that the $p$-value statistic corresponding to (\ref{model1example}) is $P_m = 1 - F_0(Z_m)$ and that $I(Z_m\leq F_0^{-1}(1-t_m)) = I(P_m\leq t_m)$ almost surely.
 See \cite{Hab12, HabPen14} for more details or for derivations of more complex $p$-values, such as the $p$-value for the local FDR statistic in \cite{EfrTib01, SunCai07} or for the optimal discovery procedure in \cite{Sto07}.
+Define the \textit{weighted $p$-value} statistic by